wp-plugins/schreikasten/readme.txt

 9. 'Right now' widget in dashboard with Schreikasten's data.

 == Changelog ==

+= 0.14.13 =
+* Solved Q&A bug with users capabilities

 = 0.14.12 =
 * Solved bug with 'Oslash' encoding.